alvin2723/ethereal/README.md

 ## Animation to Notice

-There will be animation on every section except Footer
+There will be animation on every section except Footer.
+The animation is using TailwindCSS and Framer Motion

 ## Theme Switcher for Dark and Light Mode